timetraveller-123/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the pharmHub.
-The `delete` command calls `Model#commitPharmHub()`, causing the modified state of the pharmHub after the `delete 5` command executes to be saved in the `pharmHubStateList`, and the `currentStatePointer` is shifted to the newly inserted pharmHub state.
+The user executes `delete 5` command to delete the 5th person in PharmHub.
+The `delete` command calls `Model#commitPharmHub()`, causing the modified state of PharmHub after the `delete 5` command executes to be saved in the `pharmHubStateList`, and the `currentStatePointer` is shifted to the newly inserted pharmHub state.

 ![UndoRedoState1](images/UndoRedoState1.png)